-If you have several offers, you can highlight the certain offer they saw on your ad that led them to your landing page.
+If you have several offers, you can highlight the specific offer they saw on your ad that led them to your landing page.

-Bonus tip: If you’ve done all these lead generation landing page best practices, and your page still doesn’t convert customers into leads, then you should do something different.
+Bonus tip!
+If you’ve done all these lead generation landing page best practices, and it still doesn’t convert customers into leads, then you should do something different.

 You can use new methods that can help you understand why your leads are not converting.

-Search for tools that can help you visualize how visitors interact with your pages like Session Recording or Heat Maps.
+Search for tools that helps you visualize how visitors interact with your pages like Session Recording or Heat Maps.